lafredi/2016-2017-groupe5/README.md

 Journal de bord groupe 5

 The executable jar archive can be obtained with mvn package.
+Which can be executed using : mvn exec:java

 <h3> 2016-2017-groupe5 </h3>
 Journal de bord groupe 5